Cassette Vision: Technical specifications

 Epoch decided to capitalize on the NEC uPD77xx chipset, as they had already used to develop games on this platform (TV Baseball and TV Vader).
 To achieve this, Epoch decided to put the CPU (μPD777C or μPD778) directly in the cartridge while the shell of the console would only contain the power supply, the controls and the NTSC video and sound generation hardware.

 According to documents posted online by NEC engineer Tetsuji Oguchi, the μPD777 has a resolution of with up to twenty-five pixel sprites in eight colors (six colors + orange + blue-cyan).

 Sound was monophonic, but the chip was capable of generating polyphony.

-Having the ROM, the RAM and the CPU in one chip, Epoch/NEC were able to create a chip that would support 48-bit instructions which was way faster than systems using a separate ROM at the time.
+Having the ROM, the RAM and the CPU in one chip, Epoch/NEC were able to create a chip that would support 48-bit instructions which was much faster than systems using a separate ROM at the time.
 Using 8-bit ROM through a bus would have divided the speed by 4.
 Although having only the ROM on the cartridge would have reduced their cost drastically, it would have greatly increased the cost of the console itself, incur more R&D cost and delay the release of the console.